Tested Baking & Dessert Recipes & Videos

 Makes 8 - 10 servings.

-Note: To toast hazelnuts place in a 350 degree F (180 degree C) oven for 15 minutes or until fragrant and the skins begin to flake.
-Remove from oven and place the hot nuts in a dish towel.
-Roll up the towel and let the nuts sit (steam) for a few minutes then rub the nuts in the towel briskly to remove the skins.
-Let cool before using.
-Toasting the nuts not only removes the bitter skins but also enhances the sweet, rich, buttery flavor of the nut.
+Note: To toast the pecans, walnuts or almonds.
+Put on a baking sheet and place in a 350 degree F (180 degree C) oven for about 8 minutes or until brown and fragrant.
+Let cool and then chop coarsely.
+If using hazelnuts place in the oven for 15 minutes or until fragrant and the skins begin to flake (peel).
+Remove from oven and cover the hot nuts with a clean dish towel.
+Let the hazelnuts (steam) for a about five minutes, then rub the nuts in the towel briskly to remove the skins.
+Let cool then chop coarsely.

 Streusel Topping: